ronivay/xen-orchestra-docker/README.md

             #if HTTPS_PORT is defined and CERT/KEY paths are empty, a self-signed certificate will be generated
             #- CERT_PATH='/cert.pem'
             #- KEY_PATH='/cert.key'
-        # capabilities are needed for NFS mount
+        # capabilities are needed for NFS/SMB mount
         cap_add:
           - SYS_ADMIN
+          - DAC_READ_SEARCH
         # additional setting required for apparmor enabled systems. also needed for NFS mount
         security_opt:
           - apparmor:unconfined